Air Fryer Honey Mustard Chicken Sausage and Veggies served over quinoa and greens with honey mustard, ready in 30 minutes!

 Honey Mustard Chicken Sausage and Veggies Ingredient Notes

-• Any smoked sausage will work in this recipe.
-We personally love Aidells® chicken & apple sausage, but smoked turkey sausage also works nicely in this recipe.
+• Any smoked sausage fits here.
+Aidells® chicken & apple is a favorite, but turkey sausage works too.

 Honey Mustard Chicken Sausage and Veggies Sides